CFAES Give Today

 To thicken product, simmer mixture for about 1½ to 2 hours with frequent stirring.

-Attach two-piece metal lid and process in a boiling water bath.
-At altitudes up to 1,000 feet, process for 20 minutes.
-At altitudes between 1,001 and 3,000 feet, process for 25 minutes.
-At altitudes between 3,001 and 6,000 feet, process for 30 minutes.
-At altitudes above 6,000 feet, process jars for 35 minutes.
+Process in a boiling water canner.
+At elevations up to 1,000 feet, process for 20 minutes.
+At elevations between 1,001 and 3,000 feet, process for 25 minutes.
+At elevations between 3,001 and 6,000 feet, process for 30 minutes.
+At elevations above 6,000 feet, process jars for 35 minutes.

-Ingredients for Hot Sauce:
+Ingredients for Hot Sauce**

-2 teaspoons salt
+2 teaspoons canning salt

-Makes enough to fill 7 to 8 half-pint jars.
+Yield: About 7 to 8 half-pint jars

 Preparation

-Attach a two-piece, lined metal lid and process in a boiling water bath.
-At altitudes up to 1,000 feet, process for 10 minutes.
-At altitudes between 1,001 and 6,000 feet, process for 15 minutes.
-At altitudes above 6,000 feet, process jars for 20 minutes.
+Process in a boiling-water canner.
+At elevations up to 1,000 feet, process for 10 minutes.
+At elevations between 1,001 and 6,000 feet, process for 15 minutes.
+At elevations above 6,000 feet, process jars for 20 minutes.

 Alternatively, the sauce can be cooled and frozen or simply refrigerated.
 Refer to the fact sheet on freezing basics for additional tips.